 Students will be challenged with all of the Fundamental Vehicle Control exercises in High-Center of Gravity SUV.
 This portion of the training will help them recognize the differences of driver inputs and capabilities of this style of vehicle.

-A limited number of students (6 per class) can become familiar with a Fully Armored Vehicle (FAV).
-Students will be challenged with all of the Fundamental Vehicle Control exercises in High-Center of Gravity FAV.
+Students can become familiar with a High Center of Gravity (HCG), Fully Armored Vehicle (FAV).
+Students will be challenged with all of the Fundamental Vehicle Control exercises in a HCG FAV.
 This portion of the training will help them recognize the differences of driver inputs and capabilities of this style of vehicle.